Otsego Lake (New York): Invasive species

 Zebra mussels were first introduced into the Great Lakes in the mid- to late-1980s from ballast discharged from freighters originating in the Black and Caspian Sea region of eastern Europe and western Asia.
 They first became established in Otsego Lake in 2007, and by 2010, carpeted most of the lake trout spawning areas.
-The mussels impact fry numbers by covering shallow rocky shoals and deep water rocks, were they spawn.
+The mussels impact fry numbers by covering shallow rocky shoals and deep water rocks, where they spawn.
 The mussels, in high densities, block eggs from being protected in the rocks, making the eggs more vulnerable to predators.
 Native freshwater pearly mussels have also been negatively impacted by zebra mussels.
 Six different species of clams once occupied the soft bottoms, but as of 2016, no live clams were observed.
 In a 2013 study of the lake, other invasive species were found, including eurasian milfoil, japanese knotweed, purple loosestrife, curly leaf pondweed, rusty crayfish, and starry stonewort.
 In August 2020, the BFS announced that quagga mussels were discovered in the lake.

 In 2003, the village of Cooperstown began a boat inspection system at the village boat launch.
 From May through October, all incoming boats and trailers are inspected.
 If any evidence exists that boats have been on other bodies of water, the boats are escorted to a washing station.
 The town of Springfield owned launch later started a similar program.